DaniilAbdulov/Little-social-network/README.md

 1. Create a Postgres database on your computer with any name
 2. Clone this repository to your PC
+3. In the server\.env please enter your PostgreSQL configuration
-3. Next, enter into the terminal:
+4. Next, enter into the terminal:

 -   npm install
 -   cd client